widefix/blog/_posts/2025-06-13-ruby-and-rails-upgrade-personal-experience.md

 image:
 ---

 Good day, everyone!
-Today, I want to share my personal experience with upgrading Ruby and Rails in a project.
-This is not a tutorial but rather a reflection on the process, challenges, and lessons learned.
+Today, I want to share my personal experience upgrading Ruby and Rails in a project.
+This is not a tutorial, but rather a reflection on the process, challenges, and lessons learned.
+I also honestly share where I used AI tools to speed up the process.
+Where they were useful and where they weren't.
+The post is quite long, so grab a cup of coffee and enjoy the read.

-## Why upgrade Ruby and Rails
+## Why upgrade Ruby and Rails?

 Upgrading Ruby and Rails is necessary to keep your app running smoothly and securely.
-But for me, the main reason was Heroku deprecating old Ruby versions — without upgrading, deployments would eventually fail.
+For me, an additional and undeniable motivation was that Heroku deprecates older Ruby versions.
+The next Heroku stack will most likely not support Ruby 3.1.
+Without an upgrade, deployments on Heroku would eventually fail.

+The client will definitely stay with Heroku (yes, despite the [recent epic failure](https://www.reddit.com/r/Heroku/comments/1l7sq5p/is_something_happening_cant_access_heroku_also_my/) and price increases).
+So, I had to upgrade Ruby and Rails to keep the app running on Heroku.

 ## Current stack of the project